Alex-Alaniz/PolymarketPipeline-Primape/AUTO_CATEGORIZATION_README.md

 # Auto-Categorization for Polymarket Pipeline

 This document explains the auto-categorization feature added to the Polymarket pipeline.
-The feature automatically assigns one of eight predefined categories to each market before it's posted to Slack for approval.
+The feature automatically assigns one of seven predefined categories to each market before it's posted to Slack for approval.

 ## Categories